mwlon/pcodec/README.md

 This is NOT:
 * lossy
 * for multisets
-* designed for time series with high correlation between consecutive elements
+* optimal for time series with high mutual information between consecutive elements
 * competing for decompression speed

-# Usage
+## Usage

 See the following basic usage.
 To run something right away, see [the example](./example/example.md).